Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Introduction

-The vast majority of scientific papers focus on the analysis of CF mMIMO with single-antenna UEs.
+The vast majority of existing papers focused on the analysis of CF mMIMO with single-antenna UEs, e.g. \cite{9113273,7827017,7917284,8901451,[162]}.
 However, in practice, contemporary UEs with moderate physical sizes (e.g. laptops, tablets, and vehicles) have already been equipped with multiple antennas to achieve higher multiplexing gain and boost the SE performance.
 So it is necessary to evaluate the performance for CF mMIMO systems with multi-antenna UEs.
 Besides, the effects of additional antennas at UEs should also be investigated to design the CF mMIMO system effectively.
-Recent works have investigated the performance of the CF mMIMO system with multi-antenna UEs \cite{113,8901451,8646330,194,8811486,9424703}.
+Recent works have investigated the performance of the CF mMIMO system with multi-antenna UEs, e.g. \cite{113,8901451,194,8811486,9424703}.
 The authors in \cite{8901451} investigated the CF mMIMO system with a user-centric (UC) approach wherein both APs and UEs are equipped with multiple antennas.
-Besides, the downlink performance of the CF mMIMO system with multi-antenna UEs was analyzed in \cite{8646330} and \cite{194}, where two downlink transmission protocols were considered.
-In addition, the paper \cite{113} considered the uplink (UL) of the CF mMIMO system with multi-antenna UEs and derived the closed-form UL SE expressions.
-Moreover, \cite{8811486} and \cite{9424703} evaluated the performance for the CF mMIMO system with multi-antenna UEs and low-resolution DACs or ADCs.
-However, all these works made the simplifying assumption of independent and identically distributed (i.i.d.)
-Rayleigh fading channels.
-It has been proved that the spatial correlation that exists in any practical channel can have a large impact on performance \cite{8809413,9276421,8869794}.
+Besides, the downlink performance of the CF mMIMO system with multi-antenna UEs was analyzed in \cite{194}, where two downlink transmission protocols (with/without downlink pilot transmission) were considered.
+In addition, the authors of \cite{113} considered the uplink (UL) of the CF mMIMO system with multi-antenna UEs and derived the closed-form UL SE expressions.
+Moreover, the authors of \cite{8811486} and \cite{9424703} evaluated the performance for the CF mMIMO system with multi-antenna UEs and low-resolution DACs or ADCs.
+However, all these works are based on a classical distributed processing scheme as in \cite{7827017} (so-called “Level 2” in \cite{[162]}) but neglect pragmatic processing schemes in CF mMIMO, e.g. ``fully centralized processing" and ``LSFD scheme".